Home Depot® EDI simplified

 EDI improves accuracy and efficiency – the primary reason big box retailers require the use of EDI with their trading partners.
 The good news for the small business that just landed the opportunity with Home Depot: EDI will also improve your accuracy and efficiency.

 Step 1 in implementing Home Depot EDI

-The first step towards engaging in EDI is employing a VAN (Value Added Network), such as B2B Gateway®, True Commerce™, and SPS Commerce™, to translate exchanged data into a legible format for both systems.
+The first step towards a Home EDI solution is employing a VAN (Value Added Network), such as B2B Gateway®, True Commerce™, and SPS Commerce™, to translate exchanged data into a legible format for both systems.

-Without a VAN in place, EDI is not possible.
+Without a VAN in place, a Home EDI solution is not possible.
 Once most businesses are EDI ready with a VAN relationship established, they also implement an EDI order management system for automation of routine tasks, quicker order and transaction processing, and for more adept management of inventory, fulfillment, and trading partner relationships.
-An EDI order management system enables businesses to be better prepared to handle complex, voluminous orders coming in from big box retailers, including Home Depot.
+An EDI order management system enables businesses to be better prepared to handle complex, voluminous orders coming in from big-box retailers, including Home Depot.

 Typically, Home Depot requires suppliers to be EDI compliant before trading officially begins.
 Home Depot, along with most big box retailers, already has an immense EDI system in place, so it is up to vendor businesses to meet their standards.
 Before a business can supply Home Depot, a VAN will need to be in place.
 VANs translate the data between systems, ensuring a legible format for your EDI order management system to process.
 Once a VAN is in place, you are ready to sell to Home Depot.